NativeScript/docs-v7/docs/tooling/publishing/android-app-bundle.md

 ## Additional optimizations
 If you want to improve the performance of your application with the `nativescript-dev-webpack` plugin you might want to make some additional changes.

-The default file format that the `nativescript-dev-webpack` plugin produce when you execute `tns build  android --bundle --env.uglify --env.snapshot --aab` is a `.blob` file.
+The default file format that the `nativescript-dev-webpack` plugin produces when you execute `tns build  android --bundle --env.uglify --env.snapshot --aab` is a `.blob` file.

 > Note: The snapshot generation feature is limited to macOS and Linux platforms due to inability to build `mksnapshot` tool running on Windows.
 Currently, the --env.snapshot flag is ignored on Windows.